KKQQ

-KKQQ (102.3 FM, "K Country 102.3") is a country music station in the Brookings, South Dakota area.
+KKQQ (102.3 FM, "K Country 102.3") is a country music station in the Brookings, South Dakota, area.
 The station's transmitter is located in the nearby town of Volga, but the studios are in Brookings.
 K Country 102.3 broadcasts across a range of eastern South Dakota encompassing the cities of Clear Lake, Dell Rapids, DeSmet, Hendricks, Minnesota, and the region between.
 The station was formerly in a historic train depot.
 In 2005, the depot was sold and KKQQ relocated to the building now housing the other four commercial radio stations in Brookings.

 Format

 K Country 102.3 plays country music from 2000 to today.
-The station is also the "Home" of Brooking's Bobcat athletics.
+The station is also the home of Brookings Bobcat athletics.